Section: Sampling

 596 596 1 196 666.666667 1000.0 999.0 6.128356 5.142301 0.0

 where uid is the global probe id, set_id is the label id (e.g., plane_sampling.labels = plane1 plane2, numbered as the user input order), probe_id is the local probe id to this label, *co are the coordinates of the probe, and the other columns are the user requested sampled fields.
-The same labels are seeing by other visualization tools such as ParaView.
-The directory also contains a sampling_info file where additional information (e.g., time) is stored.
-This file is automatically parse by the provided particle reader tool and the information is stored in a dictionary that is a member variable of the class.
+The same labels are seen by other visualization tools such as ParaView.
+The directory also contains a sampling_info.yaml YAML file where additional information (e.g., time) is stored.
+This file is automatically parsed by the provided particle reader tool and the information is stored in a dictionary that is a member variable of the class.

 Sampling along a line